platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 ```

 For the challenge to complete,
-domains, and subdomains must point directly to your Platform.sh project.
+domains and subdomains must point directly to your Platform.sh project.

 Otherwise, you see the following error: